nreid/vc_tutorials/Part4a_freebayes.md

 >../coverage_stats/coverage_1kb.bed
 ```

+This pipeline merges the bam files into a single stream, passes them to a filter, which keeps only properly paired reads with mapping quality > 30, converts the alignments to BED format, and then counts how many hit each window in our 1kb genomic window file.

 Ok, now we've summarized coverage in units of reads per 1kb window.
 The file looks like this:

 ```bash